sourcecred/sourcecred/src/core2/address_payload_unification_design.md

     will re-enrich all nodes with their appropriate plugins to get payloads and references.

-The semantics for `nodeReference` are somewhat subtle.
+The semantics for `Graph.ref` are somewhat subtle.
 There are four cases, depending on the `address` argument passed to this method:

   1. The address corresponds to a node in the graph.
   2. The address corresponds to a node that does not appear in the